 We are realistic.
 We understand that you can only love the rain for so long and when it has rained for 24 hours straight, the thrill of splashing in puddles can wear off.
 Here are some alternative rainy day activities for your Forest Holiday:

-• Have a movie day – Choose your films from our Entertainments Package, light the wood burner, order your popcorn from the Forest Retreat and settle back for a cosy afternoon.
+• Have a movie day – Choose your films from our In-Cabin Entertainment package, light the wood burner, order your popcorn from the Forest Retreat and settle back for a cosy afternoon.

-• Play some family games – rainy days are a great opportunity to go retro and have a family afternoon of Scrabble or Twister.
+• Play some family games – rainy days are a great opportunity to have a family afternoon of board games!
+Prepare to have some fun with your friends and family by hiring one of our Games crates.

 • Pottery painting at the Forest Retreat – the children can spend an absorbing hour painting ceramic woodland animals while you sit back with a cappuccino or a beer and the day’s papers.